 (2 Credits)

 During this course, students will have hands-on experience on various aspects and techniques and on multiple laboratory animal species.
 Students also will receive technical trainings such as suturing, ultrasound and other imaging technologies and embryo manipulation.
 Students attend lectures about rare animal models and research around our campus and area.
-This course is for one week (40 hours) on the EVMS campus in Norfolk, VA.
+This course is for one week (40 hours) on campus in Norfolk, VA.

 Facility Management